 Your design should also be intuitive.
 Don’t make your users think!
 There are always certain basic assumptions made such as presuming the user knows how to use a mouse or keyboard, or how basic touch gestures work.
 Beyond that, try to make using the product as straightforward as possible.
 Make sure the product features are easily discoverable, use visual clues such as familiar icons to show users what a button will do, and give users feedback regarding the success of their actions.

 Key factors that should influence your design plan

 When you begin your design it’s important to know how the user will be interacting with the product.
-Will they have a full desktop with mouse and keyboard?
+Will they have a full desktop with a mouse and keyboard?
 A touch screen interface?
-A smart phone?
+A smartphone?
 A voice-activated interface?
 Custom hardware with physical buttons?